lhoangan/lhoangan.github.io/_posts/spiritual/2019-02-19-faith-and-miracles.md

 telling the story that the disciples were worried because they forgot to bring breads, and Jesus reminded them about his miracles of breaking five loaves for five thousand.

+> They (The disciples) had forgotten to bring bread, and they had only one loaf with them in the boat

 Very often we see in the bible how the disciples lose their faith while living in close proximity to Jesus, with countless of miracles performed in front of their eyes, still they can lose faith in just a blink of an eye.
 Very often,